-On Monday, March 30, 2020, Governor Northam announced Exective Order 55 (EO55), which can be found here.
-The Executive Order goes into effect immediately and remains until June 10, 2020 unless ammended or rescinded by further executive order.
+On Monday, March 30, 2020, Governor Northam announced Executive Order 55 (EO55), which can be found here.
+The Executive Order goes into effect immediately and remains until June 10, 2020 unless amended or rescinded by further executive order.
 This order mandates that all Virginians stay at home with the exceptions of getting food, medical supplies and fresh air/exercise.
 Those categories of essential businesses identified in Executive Order 53 can remain in operation as long as they continue to follow the guidelines.

 On Monday, March 23, 2020, Governor Northam announced Executive Order 53 (EO53), which can be found here.
 The Executive Order goes into effect at midnight on Tuesday, March 24 and states that certain non-essential businesses much close or have restricted operations.